 - gaming avatars

-- beauty and skincare exports
+- Beauty and skincare exports

 Faces become cultural exports, shaping perceptions of entire nations.
 When one country’s aesthetic dominates, it isn’t merely entertainment—it’s influence.